Creating users with useradd

 By default most Linux systems will automatically assign the "Bash" shell to any user accounts that are created.
 If you want to use a different shell such as the "Korn Shell", then this can be specified if it is available on your system.
 To specify a different shell you need to pass the parameter "-s" followed by the "shell" of your choice.

 To verify what shells are available on your system you can view the contents of a file called "/etc/shells".
+The available shells will depend on which version of Linux you are running and what shells have been installed.

 [root@fedsrv01a ~]# cat /etc/shells /bin/sh /bin/bash /sbin/nologin /usr/bin/sh /usr/bin/bash /usr/sbin/nologin /bin/ksh